mikemaccana/ginjs/README.md

 ### Create new event

  - Go to 'dashboard'
- - Click 'duplicate' event icon (looks like paste icon).
+ - Click 'duplicate' event icon (on the right, looks like paste icon).
 You'll now have a 'ginjs somedate copy' event
  - Click 'customize' on left
  - In details update 'title', fix the name, set the proper date, and set 'event URL' to 'ginjs'